 After that, proceed to gently pull each toe by putting your fingers on either side of the toe.
 Upon completion of stimulating each toe, slide your fingers in between all toes and gently move them back and forth with firm pressure.
 Once done, move on to the other foot and repeat the sequence.

 When done with the above steps, it’s time to advance to the legs and calves.
 Start firmly massaging the ankle to knee, and from knee to thigh.
-Use firm pressure to move upwards periodically.
+Use pressure to move upwards periodically.
 Then navigate towards the shin and begin kneading the calf up and down with your thumbs.
 Once finished, move on to the thigh and apply pressure using the palms—one moving inward, the other moving outward.
+Those who are going through treatment for anal skin tag removal should be very careful while taking foot massage.

 Top it all off with steady strokes moving upward, then repeat on the other leg.